San Diego Creek bicycle path: Main trail

-One entry point is Bayview Way, which is just off Jamboree Road between route 73 and the bridge over San Diego creek.
+One entry point is Bayview Way, just off Jamboree Road between Route 73 and the bridge over San Diego Creek.
 Riders can enter the path here and proceed North back to Jamboree Road and then East across the bridge, then take the ramp under the bridge.

-Heading North, the path passes through a wetlands area until it parallels University Drive with University of California Irvine on the opposite side.
+Heading North, the path passes through a wetlands area until it parallels University Drive with University of California, Irvine on the opposite side.
 Access is continuous along this stretch, although public parking is not.

 University Drive veers East and the path and creek continue due North, with the wetlands giving way to a concrete-bottom storm drain.
 The path passes under Main Street and Alton Parkway, each of which includes an access ramp.
-Ultimately the path reaches a fork in the creek near Colonel Barber park, which has excellent public restrooms and water available.
+The path then reaches a fork in the creek near Colonel Barber park, where public restrooms and water are available.
 The path crosses to the opposite side on a bridge and continues on the Eastern branch of the creek, leading under more underpasses with street access at Harvard Avenue and Culver Drive.

-From here the path passes through the residential center of Irvine, with town houses, more municipal parks and a lawn-like slope around the creek.
-There are several at-grade crossings of relatively quiet avenues.
+The path passes through the residential center of Irvine, municipal parks, and a lawn-like slope around the creek.
+There are several at-grade crossings of avenues.
 At one point, there is another bridge that crosses the creek and is part of another bike trail that runs perpendicular to the creek trail, running through the central park of Irvine and frequented by a large number of pedestrians.

 The creek path continues to the East and culminates in a landscaped section that includes two short bike tunnels as it passes through Windrow Park.
 The last tunnel emerges on the East side of Jeffrey Road without clear signage.
 Making a sharp left curve, the trail runs concurrently south with Jeffrey Road to the car bridge over the creek, where there is an entrance to the continuation of the path separating from Jeffrey Road.
 The path runs past the Oak Creek community until it reaches the Irvine Medical Complex and the industrial park outskirts of Irvine, crossing under Sand Canyon Avenue and Laguna Canyon Road.
 The path continues for a short stretch on the South side of the creek and dead-ends.
 It is possible to cross over to the North side of the creek and continue to the Highway 133 underpass, and emerge into the Irvine Spectrum Center.